 Workshops provide participants with an opportunity to extend their knowledge and strengthen their skills in a particular technical, pedagogical, design-related, or other area relevant to XR and immersive learning.
-Since these workshops are scheduled to occur the day before the commencement of the main conference program, they are able to be allotted a longer time period of 3 hours (2 x 90-minute sessions, with a 30-minute break in between).
+Since these workshops are scheduled to occur the day before the commencement of the main conference program, they are able to be allotted a longer time period of 3 hours (2 x 90-minute blocks, with a 15-minute coffee break in between) or 6 hours (4 x 90-minute blocks, with a 15-minute coffee break in between the first and second blocks and in between the third and fourth blocks, as well as a 30-minute lunch break in between the second and third blocks).
 This allows presenters to delve deeper into the topics presented and to provide a collaborative, active learning environment for the attendees.
 Workshop attendees should leave with skills, knowledge or materials that they can use in their own research, practice, and/or scholarship.

-Accepted and registered workshop proposals will be published in the conference proceedings as a form of extended abstract.
+Proposals for workshops that are accepted and presented at the conference will be published in the conference proceedings in the form of extended abstracts.

-Proposals for workshops should be 2–3 pages in length (inclusive of any tables, figures, references, and appendices) in standard IEEE double-column format.
-In addition to a maximum 200-word abstract summarizing the proposed session, the proposal should contain the following sections:
+Proposals/extended abstracts for workshops should be 2–3 pages* in length (inclusive of any tables, figures, references, and appendices) in standard IEEE double-column format.
+In addition to a maximum 200-word abstract summarizing the proposed session (for the conference program), the document should contain the following sections:

 - Target Audience and Requirements: Whom will the workshop most benefit or cater to?
 What prerequisite knowledge and skills are desirable or required?
-Is there anything in particular you would like participants to bring to the workshop (e.g., their laptops) and/or anything you would like them to do beforehand (e.g., readings, software installation, website sign-ups)?
+Is there anything in particular you would like participants to do in preparation for the workshop (e.g., readings, software installation, website sign-ups)?
 Also provide an indication of the preferred maximum number of attendees for the workshop.

-- Workshop Description and Agenda: Provide a description of the topics/content to be covered, along with an outline of the details and time allotted for each planned activity.
+- Workshop Description and Session Plan: Provide a description of the topics/content to be covered, along with an outline (i.e., agenda) of the details and time allotted for each planned activity.
 What, specifically, can participants expect to hear, see, and do during the workshop?

 - Objectives and Take-Aways: What new knowledge and skills will the workshop participants develop during the workshop?
 What, if any, useful information, materials, and resources will they leave with?